 For your second-to-last day, sail to the tiny but wonderful Cousin Island.
 It is the most protected island of the archipelago for its numerous endemic plants and animals.
 The island is a nature reserve and bird sanctuary protecting rare and endangered species, as the black parrot.
 However, also under the surface, it hosts an impressive coral reef that you can appreciate all around its bays.
-Keep in mind that mooring is not allowed and that you can visit it only in the from Monday to Friday from 9:30 am – 12:00pm and from 14:00 pm to 16:00 pm.
+Keep in mind that mooring is not allowed and that you can visit it only in the from Monday to Friday from 9:30 am to 12:00 pm and from 14:00 pm to 16:00 pm.

 Day 7: Mahé

 Check-out at the base of Mahé, home of Seychelles’ capital city: Victoria.
 Here you will also end your sailing itinerary around Seychelles.
-But before leaving this paradise, enjoy the entertainment of this island, the biggest in the archipelago.
+But before leaving this paradise, enjoy the entertainment of this island, the biggest of the archipelago.